 Each semester we invite faculty to use the Askwith Kenner Global Languages & Cultures Room for their teaching.
 We ask that your course reflects the aims of the room, that it explores language learning, cultural understanding, and themes of identity; and is facilitated by the technology in the room.
 You may want to run the entire course here or just a few sessions, as required.
-To find out more, please view the online submission form which will be reviewed by our Curriculum Committee.
+To find out more, please get in touch.

 “We want to invite people to this space to explore the technologies in this room and share stories, capture experiences, and reflect on the cultures, identities, and groups that connect Pittsburgh and CMU to the rest of the world.”

 - Stephan Caspar, Director of Askwith Kenner Global Languages & Cultures Room